Sri Chinmoy San Diego 6-hour Race

 All paces welcome--see what you can do in 6 hours!

-This race is sponsored by the Sri Chinmoy Marathon Team (SCMT), which for the past 40+ years has been a preeminent organizer of races around the world from 2 miles to the longest certified footrace of 3,100 miles.
-While November marks the first time this 6-hour race has taken place in San Diego, SCMT has organized a long-running Swim & Run in La Jolla as well as weekly 2-mile fun run event.
+This race is sponsored by the Sri Chinmoy Marathon Team (SCMT), which for 40+ years has been a preeminent organizer of races around the world from 2 miles to the longest certified footrace of 3,100 miles.
+While this November marks the fourth time this 6-hour race has taken place in San Diego, SCMT previously organized a long-running Swim & Run event in La Jolla as well as weekly 2-mile all-comers races.

 Distance